LanHikari22/dbmint/README.md

 # Support

-If this project brings value to you, please consider supporting me with monthly support or [buying me a coffee](https://buymeacoffee.com/lan22h).
+If this project brings value to you, please consider supporting me with a monthly subscription or [buying me a coffee](https://buymeacoffee.com/lan22h).

 Your support would greatly help me to create new tools or improve existing ones!